curtcox/Viewer/todo/add_external_server_definitions.md

 - Consider caching OAuth refresh results and normalizing scope handling for Google helpers to reduce redundant calls in future integrations.
 - Add support for Google service account ID token flows for services that require targeted `target_audience` assertions.
 - Expand the Asana server to support project creation, task updates, and pagination once initial usage feedback is gathered.

+ - Expand the Google Sheets server to cover batch updates, value render options, and documentation for token scope selection once initial adoption feedback is collected.

 ---